ticamera-fsr/Alexandru-Ticamera/README.md

-# Printify AI Mockup Generator
+# AI Mockup Generator

-This is a sophisticated web application designed for Printify users to generate hyperrealistic mockups of models wearing custom-designed apparel.
+This is a sophisticated web application designed for  users to generate hyperrealistic mockups of models wearing custom-designed apparel.
 Built with React, TypeScript, and powered by the Google Gemini API, it provides a seamless two-step workflow for creating stunning product visuals for e-commerce stores.

 ![Application Screenshot](https://i.imgur.com/example.png) <!-- Replace with an actual screenshot -->